navajogit/X/README.md

 # Terminal-Based GitHub README Lister

-If you're tired of navigating through GitHub's web interface just to find a project README or script with its raw url verssion, this tool is exactly what you need.
+If you're building a linux or windows VM and need a fast list of files and drivers to install without a brovser and you're tired of navigating through GitHub's web interface just to find a project README or script with this actions in a raw url verssion, this tool is exactly what you need.

 With this approach, you can instantly access all your project README files or scripts directly from the terminal, without having to remember or manually type paths.
 Plus, you can run scripts and access resources quickly without ever leaving your terminal.